qiskit-community/qiskit-qec/docs/markdown/code-automorphism-group.md

 ## Automorphism group computation

-- Definition of the automorphism groups of subsystem stabilizer codes
+- Definition of the automorphism groups of subsystem stabilizer codes.
+There are multiple types of automorphism groups.
+    - Wirthmüller, Automorphisms of stabilizer codes, arXiv:1102.5715
+    - Rains, Quantum codes of minimum distance two, quant-ph/9704043
 - How does the definition differ for subspace and subsystem codes?
-- There are several types of automorphism groups so we need to be clear which one(s) we mean
-- What can we compute about non-Clifford automorphisms?

 ---